Houston, We Have A Problem

 We are to walk by faith, which comes by hearing God’s words and recognizing His voice.

 Father, I am praying that you instill within us a desire to seek you, to be focused in our pursuit of hearing your voice.
-Give us wisdom and discernment to distinguish your message in our lives.
-Give us ears and a heart that is receptive to recognizing your voice and relishing your presence in our lives.
-We thank you that you want to be in constant dialogue with us and that you will never lead us astray.
+Give us wisdom & discernment to distinguish your message in our lives.
+Give us ears that are receptive to your voice & a heart that relishes your presence.
+We thank you that you want to be in constant dialogue with us & that you will never lead us astray.